node-modules/npm-updater/README.md

  ## Notice

-Please make sure you pacakge's initial version is bigger than `1.0.0`.
+Please make sure you packages's initial version is bigger than `1.0.0`.

 ## License